 The Children's Commission is a leading collaborative partner in most every aspect of child welfare system improvement in Texas and is recognized nationally as a leader in establishing long-standing and meaningful relationships with child welfare stakeholders to create a child welfare system that better supports and serves children, youth, and families.

 The Children's Commission is chaired by Supreme Court of Texas Justice Debra Lehrmann.
 Justice Rebeca Huddle serves as Deputy Chair.
 Commissioners include Department of Family and Protective Services (DFPS) executive leadership, non-profit foundation and state bar leaders, attorneys, legislators, judges, other elected officials, persons with lived experience, and child welfare stakeholders.

-The Children's Commission is supported by a 40-plus-member advisory group called the Collaborative Council.
-Members include child placing agencies, service providers, parent and child advocates, mental health, education, substance abuse, and immigration experts as well as children's advocacy centers and many other child protection child and family advocacy groups.
+The Children's Commission is supported by a 40-plus-member advisory Collaborative Council.
+Council members include many child welfare stakeholders such as DFPS staff; child placing agencies; service providers; parent and child advocates; experts in mental health, education, prevention, juvenile justice, substance abuse, and immigration; as well as child and family advocacy groups.

 The Children’s Commission has an Executive Committee and four standing committees: Systems Improvement, Legal Practice and Process, Training, and Data.
 Each committee is chaired by a Commissioner and members are drawn from the Commission, Collaborative Council, and other stakeholders in the child welfare system.
 The Children’s Commission also hosts several ad hoc committees and workgroups that include individuals with expertise in the subject matter area.

 For additional information about the Children's Commission, please link below to the following categories: